SJ23 Tech Tip A07, (2020-01-23) Bob Schimmel

 When you lay the mast in the yoke remember to remove any shrouds or halyards from inside the yoke.
 This ensures you don't damage the anodized finish on the mast or the rigging.

 One could argue that a wood support frame standing in the cockpit is easier on the hull than the metal transom support post resting on the gudgeons.
-In practice I always keep my support lines tight while towing and during winter storage to prevent movement.
+In practice I always keep Panache's support lines tight while towing and during winter storage to prevent movement.
 The gudgeons have never flexed or leaked.
 The metal post is smaller and lighter to store and I can, with a bit of contortion, crawl around it to get into the cockpit when the storage tarp is on.

-This is Bill Ward's design for supporting the mast at the transom.
+At left and below is Bill Ward's design for supporting the mast at the transom.
 He hooked the strap to the toe rail and wrapped it over the mast to keep the mast centered over the cockpit.

 SPREADERS, SHROUDS & HALYARDS - I detach Panache's spreaders for winter storage since they would protrude into the tarp.
 It is easy to remove the two screws (screw them back in the holes they came from for storage) and lay the spreaders on the deck (just aft of the mast step) lashed to each other so they don't move.
 The shrouds are pulled forward to remove any slack and lay on the cabin top where they don't move.
 For a long road trip I lash them to the hand rails to prevent movement.
 The backstay is coiled and tied to the mast hanging over the cockpit.
 The forestay and halyards are pulled tight along the top of the mast and tied every 2' with shorts lines dedicated to this purpose.
 None of this rigging moves with the wind at highway speed.